Types of Inflation

 The Types of Asset Inflation

 Rising prices can occur among specific assets.
 Before the 2008 recession, the housing market increased in value before eventually crashing.
 Asset bubbles frequently occur with oil and gold.
 If an asset bubble is large enough, it can negatively impact the entire economy.
+In 2022… supply chain issues, surging demand, production costs, and relief funds have all played a role in inflation.

 Asset Inflation: Food